viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 Most of the steps in this tutorial can be used also for MicroBlaze DDR3 design on boards from other manufacturers.

-Included application is a benchmarking tool for memory read speed.
+The included application is a benchmarking tool for memory read speed.

 ## Memory Interface Generator configuration and connections

+Please make sure you have Digilent board files installed.
+[This article](https://digilent.com/reference/programmable-logic/guides/install-board-files) provides instructions on how to install them.

 Start Vivado 2023.1.
 Click Create Project.
 Click Next.
 Enter the project name and directory.
 Click Next.